Back to the full dot-point answer

 Esters are named alkyl alkanoate in two words.

-What is naming amines?Show answer
+What are naming amines?Show answer

 What is lowest locant rule?Show answer